-Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-Gen) with a score of 200) Co-requisites: MUS 141
+Pre-requisites: (Write Placer Essay with a score of 1 and Reading (Next-

 MUS 122 Voice Class II (2 Credits)

 This course is designed to train and develop the individual voice and ear for solo work as well as for ensemble singing.
 Areas of study include breathing, tone production, diction, general musicianship, and interpretation.
 It is designed for the music major.
 It is the second course in the Voice Class Series.